rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

 ***

-This figure provides an overview:
+The figure below provides an overview; in the next sections we explain the main functionality shown in the figure.

 <br>
 <img src="figure-1_cf00b24.png" alt="Overview EvAM-Tools web app" width="100%">